entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

    * ```/ui``` holds the React-based micro frontends.
 By default, JHipster generates 3 MFEs per entity to contain the details, form, and table.
    * ```/src/main/docker``` contains Docker files to help with local development environments.

-Next, move the `/ui` and `/src/main/docker` files into the standard Entando bundle directories and then wire the MFEs to the Spring Boot microservice.

 ## Configure the Components
 1. From the root directory of the project, edit the `entando.json` and update `microservices/conference-ms` to set the `healthCheckPath` and `dbms`:
 ```json